 Although the cool fall weather brings an end to the white water rafting season, it is perfect for another one of our favorite outdoor activities: hiking!
-The Smokies are absolutely gorgeous in the fall, and the national park offers over 800 miles of scenic trails to enjoy.
-Here are three reasons you’ll love hiking in the Smoky Mountains this fall:
+The Smoky Mountains are absolutely gorgeous in the fall, and the national park offers over 800 miles of scenic trails to enjoy.
+If you are looking for a memorable hiking experience, consider taking one of our guided hikes in the Smokies.
+Here are three reasons to let us show you around the Great Smoky Mountains National Park this fall:

 1. Incredible Fall Colors